nicolasfl/OptionImporterConnector/README.md

 It's ready, enjoy.

 ## Roadmap
+* [DONE] Select field with available locales in the job instance configuration
 * Add a configuration field to choose which attribute to process
 * Notify the user about the attribute options added